umairzia1773/Famous_Coding_Problems/README.md

 2. At each step, add the edge with the smallest weight that connects a vertex in the tree to one not yet in the tree.
 3. Repeat until all vertices are included in the tree.
 Prim's algorithm guarantees a minimum spanning tree by greedily selecting edges with the smallest weights to connect vertices, ensuring that the tree formed has the minimum possible total edge weight.

+Eight_Queen_Problem
+--
+The Eight Queens Puzzle involves placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other.
+This means no two queens can be in the same row, column, or diagonal.
+The problem is commonly solved using backtracking, where queens are recursively placed on the board one by one, ensuring they don't conflict with each other.